jerolba/jmnemohistosyne/README.md

 `MemoryHistogram` class is an iterable collection of `HistogramEntry` objects which contains: class name, number of instances and size of all instancess.

-A `MemoryHistogram` can be filtered using the `filter` method with a list of:
+A `MemoryHistogram` can be filtered using the `filter` method with a varargs of:

 - Class name including package: `java.util.HashMap`
 - Class name with a final wildcard: `java.util.HashMap*`